Raymond James slashes price target on D.R. Horton Inc. [DHI] – find out why.

 Fiscal 2022 Fourth Quarter Highlights – comparisons to the prior year quarter.

-D.R.
-Horton Inc. represents 350.80 million in outstanding shares, while the company has a total market value of $29.14 billion with the latest information.
-DHI stock price has been found in the range of $82.04 to $84.79.
+It opened the trading session at $83.86, the shares rose to $86.09 and dropped to $82.88, the range by which the price of stock traded the whole day.
+The daily chart for DHI points out that the company has recorded 14.56% gains over the past six months.
+However, it is still -45.15% lower than its most recent low trading price.

-If compared to the average trading volume of 3.04M shares, DHI reached a trading volume of 2285554 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 3.06M shares, DHI reached to a volume of 5414221 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Here is what top equities market gurus are saying about D.R.
 Horton Inc. [DHI]: